How to Turn Your Bedroom into a Relaxing Retreat

 #01 Uncluttered Room

 Before beginning the part where you start putting effort into decorating the bedroom and making it appealing to the senses and turning it into a relaxing retreat the room has to be decluttered from the unnecessary multitude of things.
 Establish a rule that your bedroom doesn’t have any space whatsoever for electronics, piles of unwashed clothes, toys belonging to kids, books, and magazines.
-To better manage the space around the bedroom, try opting for larger closed storages like cupboards or wardrobes that are built-in the walls rather than independent furniture.
+To better manage the space around the bedroom, try opting for larger closed storage like cupboards or wardrobes that are built-in the walls rather than independent furniture.

 #02 Exclusive Bedspace